carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - New, it utilizes continuous, block-level replication and enables cutover windows measured in minutes.
   - Legacy, it utilizes incremental, snapshot-based replication and enables cutover windows measured in hours.

+### AWS IoT Core

+- AWS IoT Core is a managed cloud service that lets connected devices easily and securely interact with cloud applications and other devices.

 ## Networking

 Go to [Index](#index)